What Will Disqualify You From Adopting a Child?

 That’s one of the reasons we are so thorough in our screening process for adoptive families.
 In fact, we accept just 17% of all adoptive parents who apply to our adoption agency.

-Finally, adoptive families who are accepted into our program may find that the only disqualification that matters is that of the birth mother.
+Finally, adoptive families we accept into our program may find that the only disqualification that matters is that of the birth mother.
 Ultimately, the choice of an adoptive family is hers — and hers alone.

 But not to worry; we take care of our adoptive families, too.
-And we work hard for them as well so that they can realize their dream of adopting a child and making him or her part of the family.
+We also work hard for them so they can realize their dream of adopting a child and making them part of the family.

-For additional information on this topic, take a look at the resources offered by the Child Welfare Information Gateway.
+For additional information on this topic, browse the resources the Child Welfare Information Gateway offers.
 It’s part of the U.S. Department of Health & Human Services.
-They have lots of info about adoption requirements to adopt a baby, adoption home studies, and much more.
+They have lots of information about the adoption requirements for adopting a baby, adoption home studies, and much more.

-You can always contact us if you have any questions.
+You can always contact Lifetime Adoption if you have any questions.

 Written by Mardie Caldwell, C.O.A.P.